Letters from Eric Roland Cotterill to his Mother, 1915 - Part 3

 he will not be there when the overseas forces return.
 There are plenty

 to us.
-Did you even hear of a tourist setting out at 8.30 pm fully
+Did you ever hear of a tourist setting-out, at 8.30 pm fully

 similar.
-Going by when we are at work, [[?]] parts of our
+Going by when we are at work, three parts of our

-two [[?]] the time of their lives if they would call on us after
+two imbeciles the time of their lives if they would call on us after

-hour's march, say 11 mile, in the dark.
-Walked for about an hour to
+hour's march. say 11 mile, in the dark.
+Halted for an hour to

-eat our chunk of bread & bully back on an imaginary
+eat our chunk of bread & bully we turned back on an imaginary

-attack on Cairo while the N.Z division was defending.
+attack on Cairo which the N.Z division was defending.
 The

-country was rather open about 3 miles from their positions, so
+country was rather open about 3 miles from their position. so

 One platoon fire at the enemy to make him duck & another

-rushes like mad for the next cover, over rock & holes & thorny
+rushes like mad for the next cover, over rocks & holes & thorny

 bushes.
 We fought a good hard fight & set out for camp arriving at